top of page

 WEEK-TV Signs With NATS

-WEEK-TV was among a group of 19 stations creating “National Affiliated Television Stations, Inc.” This new organization offered a number of services to its members.
-More information on how this organization came to be and where its heading is included in the WTVI(KTVI) chapter.
+WEEK-TV was among 19 stations creating “National Affiliated Television Stations, Inc.” This new organization offered several services to its members.
+More information on how this organization came to be and where it is heading is included in the WTVI(KTVI) chapter.
 WTVI was one of the founding member stations.

 WEEK-TV Picks Up a Regional Country Music Show